Jesper-Hustad/personal-site-2/source/_posts/ae-dvd-bounce-expression.md

 Apply the `Slider Control` effect to your element and rename it to `velocity slider`.
 Pair the velocity property (`i`) for both expression to the slider, now the speed is always in sync.

+## When does it perfectly loop?
+Click this [link](https://codepen.io/jesper-hustad/pen/LYQpWEL?editors=0010) for a CodePen with some javascript code that finds the next loop frame and a timestamp.
+You will need to manually put in your data points so it isn't perfect.
+Unfortunately i couldn't find an easy way to do this in After Effects because it crashes.
+If anyone knows a way to run a resource intensive expression once please share!

 ## Enjoy the nostalgia
 Now you have your very own bouncing logo effect, taste that sweet sweet nostalgia!.